 First Nations Community Wellness Diploma

-If you are employed as a social services worker within a First Nation/Aboriginal community and want to build on your knowledge base and develop skills to enhance your effectiveness, you will find that this academically rigorous program of studies has been developed in response to needs of communities such as yours.
+If you are employed as a social services worker within an Indigenous community and want to build on your knowledge base and develop skills to enhance your effectiveness, you will find that this academically rigorous program of studies has been developed in response to needs of communities such as yours.

 As a 60-credit hour (2 years) post-secondary program, the First Nation Wellness Diploma, formerly known as the Aboriginal Community Wellness Diploma, meets the criteria for sponsorship by First Nation Education Authorities.
 Arrangements can be made with communities or organizations interested in sponsoring a full offering of the Diploma program in their community or region.